-Dietetic technicians assist in the provision of food service and nutritional programs, under the supervision of a registered dietitian.
+Dietetic technicians assist registered dietitian in the provision of food service and nutritional programs.
 Their primary task is to assist dietitians in developing a personalized nutritional care plan for their clients.
-Technicians gather and analyze information about a client's dietary needs and help design a plan to address each need, improving the client's health.
-They may also talk to doctors, nurses, or family members to gather more information.
+Technicians gather and analyze information about a client's dietary needs and design a plan to address each client's need, improving the client's health.
+They may also talk to doctors, nurses, or family members to gather this information.

 Dietetic technicians also educate people about proper nutrition.
-They teach people how to plan healthy meals based on their nutritional needs and teach people how to select and prepare foods.
+They teach people how to plan healthy meals based on their nutritional needs and how to select and prepare foods.

-It is very common to work with clients in hospitals and nursing homes, however, in some cases, dietetic technicians may also provide case management outside of the health care facility, working directly with clients in their homes.
+It is very common to work with clients in hospitals and nursing homes.
+In some cases, dietetic technicians may provide case management outside of the health care facility, working directly with clients in their homes.
 They may also work in one of the growing number of neighborhood health centers that help families plan better meals.